DSP Basics: Fast Fourier Transform (FFT)

 title = "Амплитудный спектр синусоиды")

-We observe a peak at 100 Hz with an amplitude of 0.5, which corresponds exactly to the parameters of the original sinusoidal signal.
+We observe a peak at a frequency of 100 Hz with an amplitude of 0.5, which exactly corresponds to the parameters of the original sinusoidal signal.

-Now let's try to change the number of samples of the input signal ("window" of the FFT).
-Let's input the first 80 samples of the sinusoid to the function fft.
-In this case, the output of the FFT algorithm will also be 80 complex samples, which means that the pitch of the frequency grid will change.
-The signal has become 5 times shorter, so the frequency resolution has become 25 Hz:
+Now let's try to change the number of samples of the input signal (the "window" of the FFT).
+Let's apply the functions to the input fft the first 80 samples of the sine wave.
+In this case, the output of the FFT algorithm will also have 80 complex samples, which means that the step of the frequency grid will change.
+The signal has become 5 times shorter, therefore, the frequency resolution has become 25 Hz.:

 winsize = 80;